SudoDotDog/Brontosaurus/docs/sdk/bamboo.md

 npm install @brontosaurus/bamboo --save
 ```

-Note that `@brontosaurus/bamboo` will and only work within NodeJS environment.
-If you are looking for integrate Brontosaurus with other platform, like web, or mobile application, check out [Quick Start](../quick-start.md) _Client Side_ section.
+Note that `@brontosaurus/bamboo` will and only work within a NodeJS environment.
+If you are looking to integrate Brontosaurus with other platforms, like web, or mobile application, check out [Quick Start](../quick-start.md) _Client Side_ section.

 ## Initialize

-We recommend to use single `Bamboo` instance for easier initialization.
+We recommend using a single `Bamboo` instance for easier initialization.

 ```ts
 export const bamboo: Bamboo = Bamboo.create($PATH, $AUTH);
 ```

-> `PATH` is the url to Brontosaurus Green
+> `PATH` is the URL to Brontosaurus Green
 > `AUTH` is the combination of application key and green auth token

 ## APIS